ImperialCollegeLondon/pyrealm/docs/source/users/demography/light_capture.md

 crown gap fraction is set.
 Because the absorbance of empty space is zero, the calculation of average absorbance implicitly accounts for unfilled space.

-The same is not true for transmission, wher unfilled area would need to be included in the summation with a transmittance value of one.
+The same is not true for transmission, where unfilled area would need to be included in the summation with a transmittance value of one.
 ```